PatrickMalolepszy/Technical-Interview-Prep-Lectures/slides/heap.md

 * Can act like a priority queue
 * Need to get max/min elements & n is large.

+* Should not need to implement in the interview unless requested.
+    * Use your languages built in priority queue or heap instead.
+    * Eg. Java's PriorityQueue or Python's heapify.

 ## Sample Question

+Given a non-empty list of words, return the frequencies of the k most frequent words.
+Your answer should be sorted by frequency from highest to lowest.

+Eg.

+Input: ["the", "day", "is", "sunny", "the", "the", "the", "sunny", "is", "is"], k = 2

+Output: [4, 3]

+### Solution

+## Other ways to solve...

+* Sorting -> O(n*Log(n))
+* Selection Algorithm -> O(n)

+## Q & A

+## Thank you!